Ext3: Near-time extinction due to date-stamp limitation

 Ext3 stores dates as Unix time using four bytes in the file header.
 32 bits does not give enough scope to continue processing files beyond January 18, 2038 - the Year 2038 problem.

 ext4

 On June 28, 2006, Theodore Ts'o, the principal developer of ext3, announced an enhanced version, called ext4.
 On October 11, 2008, the patches that mark ext4 as stable code were merged in the Linux 2.6.28 source code repositories, marking the end of the development phase and recommending its adoption.

-In 2008, Ts'o stated that although ext4 has improved features such as being much faster than ext3, it is not a major advance, it uses old technology, and is a stop-gap; Ts'o believes that Btrfs is the better direction, because "it offers improvements in scalability, reliability, and ease of management".
+In 2008, Ts'o stated that although ext4 has improved features such as being much faster than ext3, it is not a major advancement, it uses old technology, and is a stop-gap; Ts'o believes that Btrfs is the better direction, because "it offers improvements in scalability, reliability, and ease of management".
 Btrfs also has "a number of the same design ideas that reiser3/4 had".